How much does Inheritance Tax Planning cost?

 Financial Planner Fees

-A financial planner might charge a one off upfront fee or an ongoing annual fee, the better offer a combination of both when advising on your IHT position and any new or existing investments you have.
+A financial planner might charge a one off upfront fee or an ongoing annual fee, it the better offer a combination of both when advising on your IHT position and any new or existing investments you have.

 DIY Options and Costs